oluekundayo/micserah/README.md

 Firstly, open on your web browser `Postman` via [Postman](https://web.postman.co/).

 Secondly, there are three stages for the unit testing:
--register
+- register
--login
+- login
--post a feed
+- post a feed
--check all feed
+- check all feed
--check your profile.
+- check your profile.

 Project been deployed on  `Heroku` via [Heroku](https://heroku.com/).